yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 | **Collection owner (User ID)**  | 3504483  |
 | **Collection name**  | Android-Nightly-Tested  |

 Firefox will close.
-Reopen Firefox, then navigate to the Add-ons menu item to select from my collection.
+Reopen Firefox, then navigate to the Add-ons menu item to select add-ons from my collection.

 ## The Add-ons